-Stress could come in many forms: an unexpected event, change of job or home, emotional distress, insomnia, fasting, or even holiday travels.
+Stress could come in many forms: an unexpected event, change of job or home, emotional distress, sleeplessness, fasting, or even holiday travels.

 When under high stress, there is an increased demand for cortisol, so our body stays alert and can deal with the source of stress.

 When the demand exceeds the amount that our adrenal glands are able to produce, the body shifts from supporting reproductive function (relaxation mode) to fight and flight (combative mode).